 - IT Department was only providing basic support services related to backup (without the restore procedure never being tested) and server patch management.

-- Lack of SharePoint Administration or Customization / Development skills in IT team meant that the 100+ custom Web Parts were not manageable.
+- Lack of SharePoint Administration or Customization / Development skills in the IT team meant that the 100+ custom Web Parts were not manageable.

 - IT could not predict capacity requirements because of a lack of resources, important system information, and skill set.

-- Increased Return on Investment: The improved user experience directly led to an increase in user adoption, time saved in less helpdesk calls, better utilization of resources and reduced code problems led to a marked increase in ROI.
+- Increased Return on Investment: The improved user experience directly led to an increase in user adoption, time saved in fewer helpdesk calls, better utilization of resources and reduced code problems led to a marked increase in ROI.

-- Increased User Adoption: The SharePoint Intranet Information Architecture was fine tuned to meet business needs that meant business users spending less time on business processes like tracking documents, policies, drawings, campaigns, reporting and efficient contract management.
+- Increased User Adoption: The SharePoint Intranet Information Architecture was fine-tuned to meet business needs that meant business users spending less time on business processes like tracking documents, policies, drawings, campaigns, reporting, and efficient contract management.

-- Improved Data Security: By helping IT define and implement a robust Operational Concerns Framework, business users were assured of data protection.
+- Improved Data Security: By helping IT define and implement robust Operational Concerns Framework, business users were assured of data protection.